 Yes, Life Strategies offers Social Skill Groups for children with autism and other social and communication challenges.
 Social skills groups are offered for children, ages 5-17.
 Some groups meet monthly while other groups meet weekly.
 Sessions include structured, fun activities that promote natural learning opportunities with peer interaction.
 Groups are facilitated by LS Therapists.
 Contact us for the group that best fits your child’s needs.

 Many major health insurance companies provide coverage for ABA programs in Indiana when supervised by a BCBA.
+We also accept Medicaid for ABA therapy.
 Please contact us for more information, and we will help you assess your insurance coverage benefits.

 How can I enroll my child?

 Please contact us and we will arrange an initial appointment and answer any questions that you may have about our in-home and center-based ABA programs.
 We will also assist you in determining if your health insurance covers ABA Therapy.

 Autism Speaks states that ABA is widely recognized as a safe and effective treatment for autism.
 It has been endorsed by a number of state and federal agencies, including the U.S. Surgeon General and the New York State Department of Health.
 There has been a dramatic increase in the use of ABA to help persons with autism live happy and productive lives.
 In particular, ABA principles and techniques can foster basic skills such as looking, listening and imitating, as well as complex skills such as reading, conversing and understanding another person’s perspective.